-- When the script is executed, stdin is attached to /dev/tty; stdout and stderr are attached to /dev/tty. - Each pathname created or modified by a procedure script during installation or removal, and which should be considered part of the package, must be logically added or removed from the package via the installf(AS CMD) or removef(AS CMD) commands. - Procedure scripts are executed with uid root and gid other.
+- When the script is executed, stdin is attached to the controlling terminal; M stdout and stderr are attached to the controlling terminal. - Each pathname created or modified by a procedure script during installation or removal, and which should be considered part of the package, must be logically added or removed from the package via the installf(AS CMD) or removef(AS CMD) commands. - Procedure scripts are executed with uid root and gid sys.